poetic/meteor-multi-deploy/README.md

 ```
 mmd # deploy to all platforms specified in the json file
 mmd android # only deploy to android
+mmd android staging # only deploy to android for staging environment
 ```

 An example of meteor-multi-deploy.json